School of Nursing

 Requirements for Graduates of Foreign Nursing Programs

-- The grade of "C" is the minimum acceptable grade for graduate courses and the grade of “B” is the minimum acceptable grade for graduate nurse practitioner clinical courses.
-You may only take a course twice; failure to achieve the required grade will result in dismissal from Purdue Global with the second attempt.
+The grade of “C” is the minimum acceptable grade for graduate courses and the grade of “B” is the minimum acceptable grade for graduate nurse practitioner clinical courses and doctoral-level nursing courses.

 State laws may permit the use of marijuana for medicinal or recreational use; however, federal laws prohibit the use, possession, and/or cultivation of marijuana at educational institutions that are recipients of federal funds.
 You will be required to undergo drug testing according to the Purdue Global School of Nursing Drug Screening Policy.
 Any student testing positive for marijuana or derivatives will not be allowed continued enrollment in the nursing program.